-The area burnt by the January 2016 bushfire is being monitored in accordance with the FRP to assess the progress of regeneration.
-The monitoring will determine whether any supplementary planting will be required to assist regeneration and whether any weed control needs to be undertaken during the recovery period.
-The Post Fire Vegetation Monitoring Survey results are provided in Appendix 8 of the Golden Bay Compliance Report 2017.
+The area burnt by the January 2016 bushfire was monitored in accordance with the FRP to assess the progress of regeneration.
+The monitoring program concluded in October 2018 and it was determined that supplementary planting would not be required.
+The Post Fire Vegetation Monitoring Survey results are provided in Appendix 4.